 During the event, Kate remarked that she enjoyed the odd glass of wine, but it is William and Harry who are the real experts in the family!
 The Amisfield vineyard is located in an area dubbed as “up-and-coming” in terms of New Zealand’s wine production.

 Next, for the final engagement of the day, William and Kate went white water rafting on also took a ride on a ‘ShotOver Jet’, which looked very fun!
 The royal pair joined young people who work in the tourism industry as they gripped on the safety bar as they took part in the white water ride on the Shotover River.

 The Jet goes up to speeds of 50 miles per hour and navigates past rocky outcrops, jutting boulders and narrow canyons.
 William and Kate took part in the full ride, which saw the Jet spinning 180 degrees through the canyons!
 Thrilling!
 New Zealanders are renowned for loving adrenaline sports, the bungee jump was invented here after all!

 After completing all of the engagements for the day, the royal couple stopped the night at Matakauri Lodge in Queenstown, a luxury 5-star hotel and spa resort.

-For the wine tasting event, Kate wore her new double breasted military-style blazer from Zara, which is currently sold out.
-Zara are very good at reissuing items, so it’s worth checking back if you like the style.
+For the wine tasting event, Kate wore her new double-breasted military-style blazer from Zara, which is currently sold out.
+Zara is very good at reissuing items, so it’s worth checking back if you like the style.
 It did retail for £79.99 (approx $134).

 Kate also wore her Zara ‘Molecule’ slim fit jeans (older style, now sold out) and her Stuart Weitzman Corkswoon wedges.